arthur-plazanet/Unholy-Design-Tokens/ANALOGY_I18NEXT.md

 They work with **keys and intent**.

----

-## 🔄 Now, the tiny bridge to tokens (just one line)

-If you want a punchy sentence for your tutorial:

-> If you know i18next, design tokens are the same idea but for visuals:
->
 > resources = raw values, keys = semantic meaning, `t()` calls = component intent.

-And then you go right back to code and visuals.

----

-If you want, I can write a **full tutorial section** like:

-> “If you’ve ever used i18next, you already understand design tokens”

-with side-by-side:

-- left: i18next example
-- right: token example

-…but keeping it super short and punchy for docs.